What is my ORCID iD?

-With hundreds of systems now using ORCID iDs, the chances are you will be asked - or required -- to provide yours, for example, while submitting a manuscript, applying for a grant, or setting up your institutional profile page.
+With thousands of systems now using ORCID iDs, the chances are you will be asked - or required -- to provide yours, for example, while submitting a manuscript, applying for a grant, or setting up your institutional profile page.
 Below are some useful pointers on how to use your iD, and you can learn more in Six Ways to Make Your ORCID iD Work for You.

 - Visibility settings.
 By default, all information on your ORCID record is publicly available except your email address(es), which are set as private.
 However, you can change the visibility settings for all information on your ORCID record whenever you want (learn more at Visibility preferences)